gsociety0/AnonXploit/README.md

             <a href="https://www.gnu.org/licenses/gpl-3.0"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="License: GPL v3"></a>
             <img src="https://img.shields.io/badge/dependencies-Up%20to%20Date-brightgreen.svg" and="Dependencies">
         </p>
-        <h4>AnonXploit is a tool for pentesters, it can be used by organizations of all sizes, including individuals.</h4>
+        <h4>AnonXploit is a pentesting tool, that create a Powershell RAT.
+It can be used by organizations of all sizes, including individuals.</h4>
         <h4>It was developed with the purpose of exploiting the vulnerability of creating a reverse shell between the pentester and the injected computer.
 This tool can work without warnings about viruses and suspicious connections.</h4>
         <br>
         <div class="table_of_contents">